II.

 One-Handed Great Sabre « Đại-Đao 大 刀 »,

-Scimitar « Mã-Tấu » (馬 刀) in Việt-Nam.
+considered as Scimitar « Mã-Tấu » (馬 刀) in Việt-Nam.

 (China - Re-Enactment for Training in Martial Arts Drill Halls)